farhadnawaz/CLF-CBF-NODE/README.md

 This repo contains the code base for the below project, which is accepted to appear in [ICRA 2024](https://2024.ieee-icra.org/).

 ## Paper
-Farhad Nawaz, Tianyu Li, Nikolai Matni, Nadia Figueroa, "Learning Complex Motion Plans using Neural ODEs with Safety and Stability Guarantees" _arXiv preprint arXiv:2308.00186_, 2023. (available at https://arxiv.org/abs/2308.00186).
+Farhad Nawaz, Tianyu Li, Nikolai Matni, Nadia Figueroa, "Learning Complex Motion Plans using Neural ODEs with Safety and Stability Guarantees", _arXiv preprint arXiv:2308.00186_, 2023. (available at https://arxiv.org/abs/2308.00186).

 **TL;DR**: We learn the motions of wiping and stirring tasks from 3 demonstrations, and generate safe, reactive plans online at 1 KHz that converge to a target trajectory.
 Project webpage: https://sites.google.com/view/lfd-neural-ode/home